|AA||Coffee Board of Kenya grading system: Screen size 17/18. Mesh in mm. 6.75-7.14mm beans. firstname.lastname@example.org|

 - Employee tastings help your crew to become comfortable with the tastes of every item on the coffee menu, and at the same time gives them a chance to become a community of fellow workers

-- Work on having an upbeat and friendly (not artificially overfriendly) attitude among your crew sells goods.
-Being hip may be cool, but the independent attitude of cool is rarely helpful Coffee specialties and promotions.
+- Work on having an upbeat and friendly (not artificially overfriendly) attitude among your crew.
+It will improve sales.
+Being hip may be cool, but unless Steve McQueen is a member of your crew the independent attitude of cool is rarely helpful to making a sale.
+Sales are fostered by a well mannered, warm and friendly, attitude.

-- Recipes or blends of the week at special price points can develop your business, particularly if signage and baristas are supporting the items with strong graphics and suggestive chatter.
+- Recipes or blends of the week at special price points can develop your business, particularly if professional signage and energized baristas are supporting the items with strong graphics and suggestive chatter.

 Merchandising as an Integrated Idea